Quantifying the impact of osmotic stress on planktonic organisms in Blue Energy power generation

 • You are a MSc student in Marine Biology, Oceanography or equivalent.

-• You are available for a period of at least 4 months, starting either early autumn 2017 or early spring 2018.
+• You are available for a period of at least 4 months in the general time frame January - June 2019.

 • Prior experience in one or more of the following areas is beneficial: microscopy, experiments with aquatic (micro)organisms, identification and counting of plankton.